Dual structures on Coxeter and Artin groups of rank three: The interval complex and its subcomplexes

 \begin{theorem}[{\cite[Theorem 5.5]{paolini2021proof}}] For any Coxeter system $(W, S)$ and Coxeter element $w$, the subcomplex $X_W' \subseteq K_W$ is homotopy equivalent to the orbit configuration space $Y_W$. \end{theorem}

-A deformation retraction $K_W \searrow X_W'$ was a crucial step in the proof of the $K(\pi, 1)$ conjecture in the affine case \cite[Theorem 8.14]{paolini2021proof} and it is natural to ask whether such a deformation retraction can be constructed for a general $W$ (cf.\ \cite[Question 5.5]{paolini2021dual}).
+A deformation retraction $K_W \searrow X_W'$ was a crucial step in the proof of the $K(\pi, 1)$ conjecture in the affine case \cite[Theorem 8.14]{paolini2021proof} and it is natural to ask whether such a deformation retraction can be constructed for a general $W$ (see \cite[Question 5.5]{paolini2021dual}).
 In this section, we introduce three additional subcomplexes of $K_W$ that will be useful in answering the previous question when $W$ has rank three (\Cref{sec:dmt-rank-three}).
-We define them here in full generality, with the hope that they will prove useful also when dealing with arbitrary Coxeter groups.
+The overall structure of the retraction argument is summarized in \Cref{treasuremap}.
+The reader might find it helpful to refer to \Cref{treasuremap} when reading the definitions of the three new complexes below.
+We define the subcomplexes in full generality, with the hope that they will also prove useful when dealing with arbitrary Coxeter groups.

-\subsection{The subcomplex $X_W''$ and inductive collapses}
+\subsection{The subcomplex $\Ksparse$ and inductive collapses}

 Consider the following subcomplex of $K_W$: